Post updated October 19, 2024

 Pappe

 There is so much to love at Pappe: the lime soda, the thails which come full of small bowls of different curries, and the wide variety of vegetarian fare.
-I am currently obsessed with their mushroom biryani, a dish featuring three different kinds of mushrooms baked with rice that is infused with the flavors of saffron and black truffle.
-Topped with pine nuts, this is a dish I can’t stop eating.
+We are currently obsessed with their mushroom biryani, a dish featuring three different kinds of mushrooms baked with rice that is infused with saffron and black truffle.
+Topped with pine nuts, this is a dish you won’t be able to stop eating.
 The fun décor, cozy booths, and family-style cuisine make Pappe a great spot for dining with friends.

 Daru

-Daru is currently one of the trendiest Indian restaurants in Washington, DC.
-From the globe lighting fixtures to the exposed brick to the modern Indian fare, everything is beautiful.
-For something unique, try the daal makhani with a sphere of rich burrata cheese or the smoked eggplant with ginger and clove.
-Drinks are equally as fun, we love the Chai-tini, made with rum and masala chai.
+Daru has been one of the trendiest Indian restaurants in Washington, DC since it opened.
+In addition to the setting, complete with globe lighting fixtures and exposed brick, the cuisine is modern and innovative.
+For something unique, try the daal makhani with arrives with a sphere of rich burrata cheese in the middle or the squash bhartha, a spice-infused mashed butternut squash dish.
+Drinks are equally as fun; we love the chai-tini, made with rum and masala chai.

 Best Indian Restaurants for an Indian Street Food Experience